Gilead-BioStats/gsm/.github/PULL_REQUEST_TEMPLATE/qc.md

 - [ ] Unit tests
     - Confirm that informative errors are thrown when data standard is not met.
     - Confirm that output specifications are met using standard test data.
-    - Confirm that tests confirm that missing data is handled appropriately
+    - Confirm that tests confirm that missing data is handled appropriately.

-- [ ] Unit tests
+- [ ] Qualification tests
-    - Confirm that informative errors are thrown when data standard is not met.
+    - Confirm that specifications have been created for new or updated assessments.
-    - Confirm that output specifications are met using standard test data.
+    - Confirm that test cases and test code have been created for new or updated assessments.
-    - Confirm that tests confirm that missing data is handled appropriately
+    - Confirm that qualification tests are all passing.